stdrc/english-pre/slides.md

 - Peripherals interrupt CPU when completed

 <!--
-So In order to overcome these shortcomings, the interrupt is invented !
+So In order to overcome these shortcomings, the interrupt is invented!

 Just like the second approach of the last example. the interrupt is like a whistle.
 When an event occurs at a peripheral, the peripheral will send an interrupt to the cpu.
 When the cpu receives this interrupt, it knows that it's time to handle this event.

-So that using this approach, the cpu could do other things during I/O. This can lead to a huge performance improvement -->
+So that using this approach, the cpu could do other things during I/O. This can lead to a huge performance improvement.

+Next, my partenr will discuss some issues of the interrupt mechanism.
+-->

 ---